Palestinian diaspora

 The Palestinian diaspora (الشتات الفلسطيني, al-shatat al-filastini), part of the wider Arab diaspora, refers to Palestinians living outside the region of Palestine and Israel.
 There are about 6.1 million members of the Palestinian diaspora, most of whom live in Jordan, Syria, Lebanon, and Chile.

 History

-Palestinian individuals have a long history of migration.
+Migration of Palestinians is not a modern phenomenon.
 Silk workers from Tiberias are mentioned in 13th-century Parisian tax records.
-However, the first large emigration wave of Arab Christians out of Palestine began in the mid-19th century; factors driving the emigration included economic opportunities, avoiding forced military service, and localized conflicts such as the 1860 civil conflict in Mount Lebanon and Damascus.
+However, large-scale emigration of Arab Christians began in the mid-19th century.
+Contributing factors included economic opportunity, avoidance of military service, and localized conflicts.

-The 1922 census of Palestine's returns for Palestinians living abroad listed 4,054 Muslims, 6,264 Jews, 10,107 Christians, and 181 Druze.
+The 1922 census of Palestine estimated the Palestinian citizens living abroad as 4,054 Muslims, 6,264 Jews, 10,107 Christians, and 181 Druze.